shamssar/data-structures-and-algorithms/javascript/hash-table/README.md

 # Hashtables
- Hash table is one of the most important data structures in computing.
-A hash table (hash map) is a data structure used to implement an associative array, a structure that can map keys to values.
-A hash table uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.
-In JavaScript we don’t have any built-in hash table.
+Hashtables are a data structure that utilize key value pairs, this means every Node or Bucket has both a key, and a value.

+The basic idea of a hashtable is the ability to store the key into this data structure, and quickly retrieve the value.
+This is done through what we call a hash.
 ## Challenge:

-Implement a Hashtable Class with the following methods:
+Implement a Hashtable Class with the following methods: set, get, contains, keys, hash.

 1.  set
 * Arguments: key, value